robcwu/gimfitbitflask/Readme.md

 Where 'username' is either the email associated with the fitbit device, or the string 'all', which will cause a dump of data from all registered devices as a JSON dict.
 Only intraday activity for heartrate is currently setup.

 The idea is to have this flask server running on a local machine as an authentication layer for multiple accounts, and then use a separate process to send a daily request and log the data.
 The list of authenticated users is available at http://localhost:5000/users

+** need to update requirements with updated fitbit package that has support for ECG and spo2